Classic Guards (boxing style): High Guard

-In the High Guard, the centerline of the lower body does not have passive defense making punches to the midsection easier to land.
-With the lead arm closer to the body it does not create the distance that the Traditional Guard does, which can be used for defensive traffic, allowing opponents to close the distance easier.
+In the high guard, the centerline of the lower body does not have passive defense making punches to the midsection easier to land.
+With the lead arm closer to the body it does not create the distance that the traditional guard does, which can be used for defensive traffic, allowing opponents to close the distance easier.

-The High Guard also generally only provides one line of defense.
+The high guard also generally only provides one line of defense.
 Although both the lead and rear hand cover against the same punch together, they are both positioned next to each other at the same distance, as opposed to the lead hand being used as a primary defense and the rear hand used as a secondary defense in case the primary defense fails.

-The High Guard also relies heavily on covering with the hands and Blocking with the forearms.
-As the hands are also needed to punch this often puts the High Guard boxer in the position of covering first and then counterpunching before an opponent can reset to punch again.
-Opponents are more likely to initiate strikes against a high guard because they know the opponent must use their arms to block and cannot easily attack if they are being punched.